 If you are interested in architects, architecture and modern homes in Dallas, what better opportunity is there to see some of the best current modern homes in Dallas and also have the chance to meet the Dallas architects who designed them than at the AIA Dallas Tour of Homes on October 26 at the Premiere Party or with a regular tour ticket on the weekend of October 28th and 29th?
+If you want to design your own home visit Momu, they have everything you need to design and get started on building your new home.
 In addition, you will see how these architects integrated their designs with the sites and neighborhoods in which they were built.
 Visit Why Dallas AIA Tour is Best Tour in Dallas to find out additional reasons you will enjoy this tour.

 The tour is a great opportunity for you to ask questions of the architects, give him or her feedback, and find out their approaches to designing significant homes that contribute to the neighborhoods and to design.